isc-projects/bind9/bin/tools/named-journalprint.rst

 into a human-readable text format.
 Each line begins with ``add`` or ``del``, to indicate whether the record was added or deleted, and continues with the resource record in master-file format.

+The ``-c`` option provides a mechanism to compact the journal starting with the specified serial.
+Note this option *must not* be used while ``named`` is running and can cause data loss if the the zone file does not contain the data that is being remove.
+Use with extreme caution.

 The ``-x`` option causes additional data about the journal file to be printed at the beginning of the output and before each group of changes.